pairshaped/curlingio-docs/docs/club-management/registration-widget.md

 There are two variables above you must replace for this to work.
 - `[url]` is your Curling I/O base URL.
 For example; `https://club.curling.io`
 - `[section]` is the section from Curling I/O you want to display.
 This must be `leagues`, `competitions`, or `products`.
-This allows you show different section on different pages of your website.
+This is how you show different section on different pages of your website.

 ### WordPress